dantonini/user-story-matrix/README.md

 - Track and review change requests.

 You can think of USM as a lightweight orchestration layer between you and your AI assistant.
-It doesn’t do the coding *for* you.
+It doesn't do the coding *for* you.
 It helps you code **with** AI – deliberately, safely, and at scale.

 Whether you're working solo or in a team, USM gives you a repeatable process to make AI coding less chaotic and more productive.